Fatty Liver Dinner Ideas: Healthy, Liver-Friendly Recipes

 Minestrone Soup

-Even though it’s a soup we’re talking about, it’s a hearty dinner idea that tastes great and is surprisingly enjoyable.
+Even though it’s a soup we’re talking about, it’s a hearty dinner that tastes great and is surprisingly enjoyable.
 It fills you up pretty well, too!

 You have to prepare this once and try it if you haven’t done so already – I am sure you will fall in love with this Italian soup immediately!
 Here are the ingredients needed for about 6 servings: